Safeguarding and Early Help

 At Jerome our Designated Safeguarding Lead is: Mrs Sarginson

-Our Deputy Designated Safeguarding Leads are: Mrs Ball and Mr Barry
+Our Deputy Designated Safeguarding Leads are: Mrs Ball, Mr Barry and Mrs Sharrock

 Below you will find our latest safeguarding information leaflet.
 The leaflet provides you with useful information and contacts, as well as up-to-date information regarding key issues in the local area.
 Printed copies can be found in the school entrance.